t1soft/t1leap/README.md

 A Sidebar with Quick Shortcuts to a Note App, a Browser to Search Quickly, and to Socialize if you want to.

 **T1LeapDesk:**
-A Full Blown Desktop Enviornment to Get Rid of Distractions and Create a New and Always Clean Workspace.
+A Full Desktop Enviornment to Get Rid of Distractions and Create a New and Always Clean Workspace.